qiboteam/qibolab/doc/source/getting-started/experiment.rst

         return Hardware(instruments={"dummy": controller}, qubits=qubits)

-And the we can define the following parameters (the exact content is not yet relevant, and it will be explained in the :ref:`related section <main_doc_parameters>`).
+Then we can define the following parameters (the exact content is not yet relevant, and it will be explained in the :ref:`related section <main_doc_parameters>`).

+..
+TODO: Sphinx 8.2 introduces built-in support for collapsible elements - but it requires dropping py3.10; whenever available, we can drop sphinx-design dependency

 .. dropdown:: Parameters dictionary